 Berklee is a member of the ProArts Consortium, an association of seven performing and visual arts schools.
 ProArts comprises the following institutions: Berklee College of Music and Boston Conservatory at Berklee, Boston Architectural College, Emerson College, Massachusetts College of Art and Design, New England Conservatory, and the School of the Museum of Fine Arts at Tufts University.

 ProArts registration for the 2023 fall semester begins April 26 and ends May 5.

-- Courses taken through the ProArts Consortium that meet the standards of Berklee's transfer credit policy for liberal arts requirements or electives will be accepted and counted towards graduation as appropriate.
+Courses taken through the ProArts Consortium that meet the standards of Berklee's transfer credit policy for liberal arts requirements or electives will be accepted and counted toward graduation as appropriate.
 Courses that are not normally transferable may be taken through ProArts and applied to the general elective requirements.

 |PA-005 = 0.5 credit course||001 = Boston Architectural College|